-In terms of section 38 of the Constitution, the persons who may approach a court are "anyone acting as a member of, or in the interest of, a group or class of persons" or "anyone acting in the public interest".
-Individual groups and/or representative bodies will therefore be entitled to bring these actions.
-The court will have to approve the class representative.
+In terms of section 38 of the Constitution, "anyone acting as a member of, or in the interest of, a group or class of persons" or "anyone acting in the public interest" may approach a court.
+Individual groups and/or representative bodies will therefore be entitled to bring the class actions.
+However, the court will have to approve of the class representative.